 Thailand is currently navigating a period of political transition and tensions.
-Is it still safe to visit?
+Is it still safe to visit in March 2026?
 What are the latest updates?
 This page is your go-to guide, providing clear answers and the latest news to help you plan your trip with peace of mind.

 Why is there talk of a crisis?

-As Thailand enters its high season under tension (visitor numbers down approximately 10%), the country is facing several overlapping uncertainties that fuel international concern.
+As Thailand navigates its high season under tension (visitor numbers down approximately 10%), the country is facing several overlapping uncertainties that fuel international concern.

-- ⛔ Red Zone (Land): Travel within 50 km of the border (Sisaket, Surin, Ubon Ratchathani) is formally advised against.
+- ⛔ Red Zone (Land): Travel within 50 km of the border (Sisaket, Surin) is formally advised against due to fighting and unexploded ordnance risks.

-- ✈️ Transport: Land crossings closed.
-Entry to Cambodia possible by air only.
+- ✈️ Transport: Land crossings are closed.
+Entry to Cambodia is possible by air only.

 Are Tourist Areas Still Safe?

 Yes.
-According to multiple foreign embassies and official travel advisories, Thailand’s main tourist destinations remain safe and fully operational as of mid-January 2026.
+According to multiple foreign embassies and official travel advisories, Thailand’s main tourist destinations remain safe and fully operational.
 Current security concerns are highly localized and do not affect standard travel itineraries.

 Bangkok, Chiang Mai, Phuket, Krabi, Koh Samui, Pattaya and Hua Hin continue to welcome visitors without disruption.
 Airports, domestic flights, ferries, hotels and tourist services are operating normally.

-Travelers are advised to apply normal safety precautions, avoid political demonstrations during the election period, and follow local guidance.
-Given the regional context, having a reliable travel insurance for Thailand covering medical care, accidents and trip disruptions is more important than ever.
+Travelers are advised to apply normal safety precautions and follow local guidance.
 Outside of the Cambodia land border and the deep southern provinces (Yala, Pattani, Narathiwat), no curfews or travel bans are in place.

 Despite alarming headlines, the situation on the ground in tourist areas remains calm.
 Visitors who stay informed and respect restricted zones can continue to travel safely throughout Thailand.